EU-REST European Union Radiation, Education, Staffing & Training

 WP 3 - Conclusions and recommendations on the EU workforce availability.

-The conclusions and recommendations will be based on the deliverables from WP1 and WP2, a literature review, and the outputs from a stakeholder consultation process made through an online survey.
+The conclusions and recommendations are based on the deliverables from WP1 and WP2, a literature review, and the outputs from a stakeholder consultation process made through an online survey.

 ESTRO Experts: